aurinelylopez/Project-3/README.md

 ###Instructions
 ----------
-There will be essentially three players and one Grandmaster player.
-In each round the players will rotate and decide who is the next Grandmaster player
+Upon loading, questions will render and the user selects answer desired.

 ##Mockups & Wireframes
 ----------